Electronic invoicing guide

 - The invoice is sent in XML format to the State Taxation Administration (STA).

-- The national platform validates the invoice and includes the required elements: validation confirmation, Key ID, and QR Code.
+- The national platform validates the invoice and includes the required elements: a unique 20-digit invoice code, a dynamic QR code, and a digital signature/certification from the tax platform.

-- Once validated, the platform sends it to the invoice issuer in PDF or OFD format.
+- Once validated, the platform sends it back to the issuer in a “human-readable PDF or OFD (Open Fixed-layout Document) format,” which is an approved national format.

 There are six kinds of fapiao co-existing in China during the country’s ongoing fapiao system reforms.
 The six types are special VAT fapiao, general VAT fapiao, special VAT e-fapiao, general VAT e-fapiao, fully digitalized special VAT e-fapiao, and fully digitalized general VAT e-fapiao.